 At closing, some of the closing conditions under the APA were either waived and/or modified by the parties.
 In order to document those modifications and waivers, we entered into a Waiver Under Asset Purchase Agreement and Post-Closing Covenant Agreement with IDTEC.
 One of the closing conditions that was the subject of the Waiver Under Asset Purchase Agreement and Post-Closing Covenant Agreement was the requirement that the Company have under \$125,000 in permitted liabilities (not including aged liabilities) after closing of the Transaction.
 At closing we had approximately \$158,000 in non-permitted liabilities under the APA.
-As a result, the Company issued a Warrant to Purchase Common Stock to IDTEC (the "Warrant"), under which IDTEC will purchase up to 320,000 shares of our common stock (post-split) at an exercise price of \$0.50 per share, if either (i) we are forced to pay a non-permitted liability, then we may force IDTEC to exercise the Warrant and pay the exercise price to pay the non-permitted liability, but only in an amount sufficient to pay the non-permitted liability, or (ii) if IDTEC otherwise elects to exercise the Warrant and acquire some or all of the shares underlying the Warrant.
+As a result, the Company issued a Warrant to Purchase Common Stock to IDTEC (the "Warrant"), under which IDTEC will purchase up to 320,000 shares of our common stock (post-split) at an exercise price of \$0.50 per share, if either (i) we are forced to pay a non-permitted liability, then we may force IDTEC to exercise the Warrant and pay the exercise price to pay the non-permitted liability, or (ii) if IDTEC otherwise elects to exercise the Warrant and acquire some or all of the shares underlying the Warrant.
 The Warrant expires five years after the date of issuance.